 That Age-Old Question: 2 MOA or 4 MOA?

-Yes, the 2 MOA dot of some Aimpoints lends itself well to more precise shooting at distance, but you can also just turn down the intensity of a 4 MOA dot to give you a reticle that appears to cover less of the target, and conversely you can turn up the 2 MOA intensity to make it seem bigger.
-In bright sunlight at max intensity on a washed out or lighter colored background, you might find the 4 MOA dot easier to find, but the 2 MOA dot is also just fine and it's way more important to train with whichever reticle size you choose.
-And for heaven's sake, stop arguing and just pick one.
-It really doesn't matter.
+Yes, the 2 MOA dot of some Aimpoints lends itself well to more precise shooting at a distance.
+You can also just turn down the intensity of a 4 MOA dot to give you a reticle that appears to cover less of the target.
+Conversely, you can turn up the 2 MOA intensity to make it seem bigger.
+In bright sunlight at the max brightness on a washed out or lighter colored background, you might find the 4 MOA dot easier to find, but the 2 MOA dot is also just fine, and it's way more important to train with whichever reticle size you choose.
+And for heaven's sake, stop arguing and pick one.
+It doesn't matter.